nus-cs2103-AY2223S1/tp/docs/team/lilythchu.md

 * **New feature**: Added the ability to switch between different contents within the app.
     * What it does: Allows the user to switch between student, tutorial, consultation and grade chart by typing command.
 Switches automatically to related content after executing command successfully.
     * Justification: This feature makes our product more optimal for fast-typists.
 It allows users to switch between different tabs without the mouse and brings them to desired tab after executing command related to its contents.
-    * Highlights: This enhancement improved the entire UI and allowed us to have multiple tabs which users could view.

 * **New feature**: Added the ability to view grade chart
-    * What it does: Allows the user to view the pie chart of all their students' grade.
+    * What it does: Allows the user to view the pie chart showing an overview of the number of students in each grade category.
     * Justification: This feature improves the product significantly as it helps TAs to keep track of their student's progress.

 * **Enhancements to existing features**: